gardener/gardener/README.md

 ## Setting up your own Gardener landscape in the cloud

-Take a look at our [landscape setup template](https://github.com/gardener/landscape-setup-template) to bootstrap your own Gardener system.
+Take a look at our [Gardener Helm Chart](https://github.com/gardener/gardener/tree/master/charts/gardener) for deploying Gardener to an existing Kubernetes cluster, or at our [landscape setup template](https://github.com/gardener/landscape-setup-template) to bootstrap your own Gardener system (including pre-installed configuration and [Gardener Dashboard](https://github.com/gardener/dashboard)).

 ## Feedback and Support